planetary-social/nos/doc/adr/0003-use-core-data-for-persistence.md

 We are prototyping a new Nostr app, and we need a database.
 All Nostr data exists on relays, so this database is mostly a cache, although we will probably want to store other data to i.e. retry publishing events that failed to publish.

-Since SwiftUI is our default choice for building screens we want something that integrates well with it's observation features.
-We anticipate fetching objects in complex ways and supporting various feed algoritms like we do in Planetary, so a relational database seems like a good choice.
+Since SwiftUI is our default choice for building screens we want something that integrates well with its observation features.
+We anticipate fetching objects in complex ways and supporting various feed algorithms like we do in Planetary, so a relational database seems like a good choice.

 ## Considered Options